-The ceremonial Cross Chamber (The Hall of the Cross) is also known as the Chrism Chamber.
-It is situated on the second floor of the Patriarch’s Palace.
-For the first time, an enormous room of 280 squire metres (3000 sq. feet) had a vaulted ceiling with no supporting pillar, which was a novelty in the 17th-century Russia.
-An iconostasis was installed against the eastern wall with a big Cross nearby.
-The floor was laid with encaustic tile; windows were of thin colored mica.
-It was the place where church Councils took place, bishops were elected and proclaimed, foreign ambassadors and tsars were received, ceremonial receptions and feasts were held.
-In 1763, it was renamed into the Chrism Chamber, after a stove for making chrism was built there.
-The holy oil was used for ceremonies of christening, coronation or a consecration of newly-built churches.
-The ritual of chrism-making was performed there until 1918.
+The Cross Chamber (or the Chrism Chamber) is a ceremonial reception hall of the Patriarch’s Palace.
+It was a novelty in the 17th-century Russia that an enormous room of 280 square meters (3000 sq. feet) had a vaulted ceiling with no supporting pillar, which showed a high level of stone architecture.
+It was the place where church councils took place, bishops were elected and proclaimed, tsars were received, ceremonial receptions and feasts were held.
+It was renamed into the Chrism Chamber after a stove for making the Holy oil was installed there.
+Today one can see silver vessels for myrrh next to the furnace—gifts of Emperors Paul I and Nicholas II.

 From 1963 on, the Cross Chamber houses the Museum of Applied Art and Life Style of 17th-century Russia displaying items from the collections of the Armoury and the Cathedrals of the Moscow Kremlin.